 • eggs, milk, wheat, buckwheat, peanut, shrimp and crab.

-• soy, beef, chicken, pork, abalone, squid, salmon roe, salmon, mackerel, orange, kiwifruit, peach, apple, pineapple, yam/sweet potato, walnuts, gelatine, matsutake mushroom, cashew nuts, and banana.
+• soy, beef, chicken, pork, abalone, squid, salmon roe, salmon, mackerel, orange, kiwifruit, peach, apple, pineapple, yam/sweet potato, walnuts, gelatine, matsutake mushroom, cashew nuts, banana, and almonds.

 Ready-made food at like that at outdoor stalls and vendors, small restaurants and izakayas, and many hand-made and hand-packaged products may not have the allergens labeled.